UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 # Documentation
 DocFX is used to generate the documentation for this library.
-The template used is a customized form of the 'statictoc' template to support a "dark" theme and a few other adjustments.
-Sadly, the `modern` template requires a dynamic back end wich eliminates mots OSS use (as they generally use `gh-pages` from GitHub - like this repo does.)
-There are two different "sites" built.
-1) The main landing site (index) for the project
-    1) This is an intentionally small site that provides the main landing page and links to older docs versions along with the current version
-2) The actual documentation for the current version
-    1) This is the real "meat" of the docs
+There is confusion on what the statictoc template means and requires.
+It is ***LITERALLY*** that the Table of Contents (TOC) is staticly generated.
+So that the entire site is servable from a file path.
+This ***DOES NOT*** mean that the default+modern template is unusable for hosted static site scenarios like 'gh-pages' in GitHub.
+It only means that the TOC support will ***require*** a hosted site to provide the contents needed by the generated TOC client side scripting.
+That's it.
+Don't fear the built-in templates (Despite the lack of decent docs explaining the details [Yeah, this project previously fell into those gaps and even constructed a custom template to deal with it...
+Sigh, what a waste of time...
+:facepalm: ])

 DocFX has obsoleted the `docfxconsole` NuGet pacakge that was used to run docfx for a project via MSBUILD.
 Instead it focused on a .NET tool to do it all via the